 The Nature School Inc. is a transparent not for profit communication organisation.
 If there are any questions unanswered in this page please do not hesitate to contact us.

-What is the difference between The Nature School Early Years Program and other early childhood programs?
+What is the difference between Early Years and other programs for young children?

-The Nature School takes place entirely outdoors.
-The base camp tent offers shelter from the weather if needed, and a place to gather and rest.
-The sessions are creative, hands on, experiential, learner-led and largely unstructured.
-Children spend up to a full day outdoors in wild spaces driving their own learning through the exploration of the natural environment.
-Children are given the opportunity to learn how to manage risks, use their unending imagination and creativity, build respect for one another and for the natural environment.
+Our Bush Skills program takes place entirely outdoors and allows young children to explore nature and develop bush skills in a safe and inclusive environment.
+Children learn and play in all weather, and facilitators construct shelter from the weather if needed.
+Children spend up to a full day outdoors in wild spaces with opportunity to drive their own skill development through instruction and the exploration of the natural environment.
+Children are given the opportunity to learn how to manage risks, use their imagination and creativity, build respect for one another and for the natural environment.

 What happens if it's raining?

 There is a Norwegian saying, which is often referred to in forest schools: “There’s no bad weather, only bad clothing”.
-So if it’s raining, dress your child appropriately, with a rain jacket, gumboots and weatherproof pants and we’ll have just as much, or even more, fun outdoors.
-Educators and children will erect our base camp tent each day where everyone can stay dry for meals, rest, circle time and if we just need to have a break from the rain.
-And really...the potential of a puddle is endless.
+If it is raining, children must come dressed appropriately, with a rain jacket, gumboots and weatherproof pants, so we are able to have plenty of fun out in the rain!
+Facilitators and children will build a shelter together when needed, where everyone can stay dry for meals, rest, circle time and if we just need to have a break from the rain.

 Extreme Weather Policy

-The Nature School's programs take place in a variety of locations.
+Our sessions take place in a variety of locations in and around Port Macquarie.
 Due to the children's safety these locations are not publicised.
-Once families are enrolled they are informed of the locations for the term.
-There are permits in place with a variety of landowners such as private people, the Port Macquarie-Hastings Council, NSW National Parks, Forestry Corporation and others.
+General areas are given on enquiry, and once children are enrolled families are informed of the locations for the term.
+There are permits in place with a variety of landowners such as private landowners and the Port Macquarie-Hastings Council.
 The sites are permanent for a term unless there is an extreme weather warning where certain bush sites are unsafe.
-One of the organisation's sustainability goals is to move the programs from site to site to minimise the environmental impact.
+Our goal is to move the programs from site to site to minimise the environmental impact.

-Each site is accessed with a risk assessment and a daily checklist ensuring everyone's safety.
+Each site is accessed with a thorough risk assessment, and a daily safety check to ensure everyone's safety.
 The locations for The Nature School programs have specific characteristics.
 The natural spaces need to be explorable with enough open space as well as bushy areas.
-There should be different flora available such as branches, different sized and types of trees and bushes, fallen logs, rocks and other items that can create different habitat for creatures.
 It should be away from major traffic areas and a safe environment to explore.
-Each space is different and each permit and risk assessment is different as well.
-The Nature School educators choose location that are not overly humid as this could attract mosquitoes, leeches and ticks.
+Each space is different, and each risk assessment is different as well.
+The Nature School Executive team chooses locations that are not overly humid as this could attract mosquitoes, leeches and ticks.
 The aim is to explore different spaces within the community and ensure they are used appropriately and respected by children and families.

-In research of forest school settings throughout Europe and with the National Regulations in mind The Nature School Inc has decided that a ratio of 1 adult to 5 children is a safe and appropriate ratio for the programs.
-Each program with children 3 – 6 years old will not exceed 14 children.
-This means there will always be at least 2 qualified educators on site as well as one volunteer (please note all volunteers have a working with children check).
+The Nature School Inc has decided that a ratio of 1 adult to 5 children is a safe and appropriate ratio for the programs.
+Each program with children 3 – 5 years old will not exceed 15 children.
+There will always be at least 2 facilitators on site for child protection purposes, and 3 facilitators throughout the day while all children are in attendance.

 Isn't it dangerous?